Toronto Maple Leafs Logo

 Toronto Maple Leafs Logo 2016-Present

-On February 2, 2016, the officials unveiled a new logo, the Toronto Maple Leafs emblem, for the 2016-2017 season to celebrate the franchise.
-The logo was inspired by the iconic crest worn from the 1940s to the 1960s, yet combining both brand new and time-tested features.
-There are no contour lines in this version, but the shape, color, size, structure, veins are identical.
-The characteristic ribbed edges indicate that it is a maple leaf.
+On February 2, 2016, officials introduced a new logo – the emblem of the Toronto Maple Leafs – for the 2016-2017 season in honor of the franchise.
+The logo was inspired by the iconic crest worn from the 1940s to the 1960s but also combines both completely new and time-tested features.
+This version has no contour lines, but the shape, color, size, structure, and veins are identical.
+The distinctive ribbed edges indicate that it is a maple leaf.
 It was first approved in 1926 by Conn Smythe.
-He, along with fellow soldiers from Canada, wore it during World War I.
+He, along with soldiers from Canada, wore it during World War I.

-The return to the origins of the symbolism is associated with the club’s centenary, celebrated in 2017.
-In the current version, the number of ribs and veins on a leaf is very important.
-They testify to important historical events that are associated with it.
-The 31 points protruding around the edges represent 1931, and the 31st point that refers to the opening of Maple Leaf Gardens.
-The top 13 streaks represent the team’s 13 Stanley Cup Championships.
-And 17 more (13 top + 4 bottom) are dedicated to the year the franchise was founded, 1917.
+The return to the origins of the symbolism is associated with the club’s centennial, which was celebrated in 2017.
+In the current version, the number of ribs and veins on the leaf is very important.
+They testify to important historical events associated with it.
+Thirty-one points protruding along the edges symbolize 1931, and the 31st point refers to the opening of Maple Leaf Gardens.
+The 13 upper stripes symbolize the team’s 13 Stanley Cup titles.
+And another 17 (13 upper + 4 lower) are dedicated to the year the team was founded – 1917.

 Font and Colors